 Social Issues, Peer Pressure, and Bullying

 These types of issues are very common among teens but are not often the initial focus of therapy.
 They are not “disorders” per se, but they are nonetheless a source of distress for many teens.
-A number of online therapy programs have been developed to help teens deal with issues related to social relationship issues such as bullying, peer pressure and social adjustment.
+Several online therapy programs have been developed to help teens deal with issues related to social relationship issues such as bullying, peer pressure, and social adjustment.

 Some programs use a pre-designed web-based format while others have a human support component – often a therapist or coach.
 It has been shown that these internet-based programs are effective and even more so when there is human interaction.

 Online therapy can be particularly helpful for individuals dealing with gender identity and/or sexuality issues.
 Like some other groups, barriers to mental health care have been an issue for members of the LGBT community, whether it’s finding a knowledgeable therapist, accessibility, or fear of stigma.
 As a group, they have higher rates of mental health issues and an increased rate of suicidality.
 Online therapy is proving to be an effective, safe, and supportive alternative to in-person sessions.

 Online therapy involving families is a popular mode of therapy.
 It can be hard to get everyone in one place at the same time.
 The capabilities of this type of therapy allow for multiple participants and can bridge that gap, bringing everyone together.